konsoletyper/teavm-site/src/docs/runtime/metaprogramming.md

 TeaVM Metaprogramming is a compile-time code generation API that lets you write Java code that runs *during* TeaVM compilation to generate the actual runtime code.
 Think of it as a type-safe, Java-based alternative to annotation processors or bytecode instrumentation — but tightly integrated into the TeaVM compilation pipeline.

-Tests are available in `:tests` module in package `org.teavm.metaprogramming.test`.

 ## Core concepts